Does your small business make these common website mistakes? Make just one and you are losing customers & leaving money on the table!

 Job History: ABC company.

 Your website is your resume for your company.
-The copywriting on your website needs to show not only the bare bones of what you do, but provide enough details to help a potential hirer know precisely what you do and why they should hire you.
+The words on your website need to show not only the bare bones of what you do but provide enough details to help a potential hirer know precisely what you do and why they should hire you.

 The mantra I use for website copy and for resumes is the same.